 Certain spelling mistakes and grammatically corrections are required as highlighted also.

-biocompatible high flux membranes and a high quality water as established by previous reports [11].
+biocompatible high flux membranes and a high-quality water as established by previous reports [11].

 Conclusion

 In this cross-sectional study, we observed that a long dialysis vintage, positive HCV and loss of residual renal function were associated with CTS in chronic HD patients.
-Surgical release procedure of the wrist is an e9ective treatment method.
+Surgical release procedure of the wrist is an effective treatment method.
 However, additional studies are required for further clarification of the pathogenesis of CTS in chronic HD patients.

 References